shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 Since the `ionic serve` command continues to run in foreground, to be able to run any further Cordova/Ionic commands open a new terminal and change directory to the project.

-### Update application to display a list of people
+### 2.3 Update application to display a list of people

-Add a provider class to get a list of people data from https://randomuser.me/api/
+Let us update the application to [display a list of people](http://blog.ionic.io/10-minutes-with-ionic-2-calling-an-api/) by fetching data from say https://randomuser.me/api/

-Create a new Provider
+* Create a new Provider

 ```
 $ ionic generate provider PeopleService
 [OK] Generated a provider named PeopleService!
 ```

 The above command will generate an `@Injectable` class called `PeopleServiceProvider` in `src/providers/people-service/people-service.ts`

+* Add code in provider to get people data from https://randomuser.me/api/

 Update `src/providers/people-service/people-service.ts` as below: